Lab 99 Web Design

 In the previous tutorial, we mentioned that it is necessary to use a Textpattern form to specify which parts of an article should be used in a particular context.

-That is true for landing pages, but not for individual article pages.
-Within the code for the individual article page, you may insert tags for parts of an article, like this:
+That is true for landing pages, but not for individual-article HTML pages.
+Within the code for the individual-article page, you may insert tags for parts of an article, like this:

 <txp:if_individual_article>